Frequently Asked Questions

 Although we offer ‘standard’ designs and a ‘standard’ specification Norscot Kits are very flexible and every home focuses on customer requirements.

-No, we have our own in-house design team, led by a qualified architect.
+No, we have our own experienced in-house design team.

 We provide all necessary drawings, specification, SAP calculations and kit / truss structural certificates.

 Whether you choose a standard kit (with or without alteration) or require a bespoke kit to your own design, this service is provided free of charge.

 Unless you are local to us you will need to employ a local surveyor to provide us with site specific information such as dimensions, boundary details, ground levels and service arrangements.